 The morning was spent swimming and sunning and having a drink in the pool bar which my daughter found tremendously exciting (stools in the water!!!).

 This really is the perfect place for kids.
-I can’t even imagine what it would be like in the school holidays, because there are kids, toddlers and babies everywhere.
+I can’t even imagine what it would be like in the school holidays because there are kids, toddlers and babies everywhere.
 My daughter made a little friend who she had been playing on and off with yesterday at the pool too.
 Another little girl her age from Sydney.
-Her parents are lovely too, and it is nice to chat to other adults.
+Her parents are lovely too, and it is nice to chat with other adults.

-Our morning was followed up by another lovely lunch on our ocean view balcony (SEE TIP #3) and then a sleep for both of us.
+Our morning was followed up by another lovely lunch on our ocean-view balcony (SEE TIP #3) and then a sleep for both of us.

 So far this day wasn’t as relaxing as it sounds.
-It was mingled in with a grizzly toddler who did not have a regard for listening to anything I said #Iamtheboss.
+It was mingled in with a grizzly toddler who did not have regard for listening to anything I said #Iamtheboss.

-After a much needed sleep for both of us, the shit hit the fan.
+After a much-needed sleep for both of us, the shit hit the fan.
 My daughter’s shoe broke.
 The engineer in me redesigned it so that she could still wear it, but my daughter did not appreciate this kind gesture #Iamanassholeparent.
 This set off a major tantrum during which my daughter said some really hurtful things to me.
 She told me (actually screamed at me, through her tears) how mean I am, and that her daddy is never mean to her and how nice he was.
-I’m pretty sure I now know what it feels like to have a three year old stab you in the heart.
+I’m pretty sure I now know what it feels like to have a three-year-old stab you in the heart.

 It’s hurtful because the guy doesn’t make any effort, or initiate any contact with my daughter, and in fact hasn’t seen my daughter since January.
 Last year I learned of the term Disneyland Dad.
 And that is exactly what he is.
-He waltzes in a few times a year when it suits him, sometimes to whisk my daughter on a holiday (last time to the theme parks in the Gold Coast), however more often than not I am the one taking my daughter to see him on the other side of the country because I know how much she misses him.
-Meanwhile I am the one doing everything with, and for my daughter, and this includes the discipline.
+He waltzes in a few times a year when it suits him, sometimes to whisk my daughter on a holiday (last time to the theme parks in the Gold Coast), however, more often than not I am the one taking my daughter to see him on the other side of the country because I know how much she misses him.
+Meanwhile, I am the one doing everything with, and for my daughter, and this includes discipline.

 I fought very hard to get this passport for my daughter and when it’s my turn to do something fun with her I get told I’m mean and daddy’s nice.
 Ouch!
 (And I’ve even relaxed my no sugar stance and she’s had treat drinks like orange juice and soda water with grenadine, AND ice cream.)

-At this point I think we both needed a bit of a break from each other.
+At this point, I think we both needed a bit of a break from each other.
 Thank God for Kids Club.
 I took her there whilst she screamed about her shoe.
 Then I took myself back to our room and cried.
 Having a kid is bloody hard work, and emotionally exhausting.

 After I recovered, I took myself off to the spa for a full body exfoliation and foot massage.